Meno96/urbe-auction-hardhat/README.md

 <br/>

-This project is a charity auction for UrbE, a micromobility company.
+This project is a web application for a charity auction organized by UrbE, a micromobility company.
 The repository in question is the part of the project that uses Hardhat to create and manage the smart contracts for the auction.

 The project uses Solidity, a programming language designed specifically for smart contracts on Ethereum, to write the auction and the NFT contract.